C1587S/inequality-dscim-coastal/inequality/README.md

 # Inequality pyCIAM Inputs

-This folder contains the notebooks and configuration needed to produce pyCIAM coastal damage estimates for the inequality analysis using temperature-limit (GWL) scenarios.
+This folder contains the notebooks and configuration needed to produce pyCIAM coastal damage estimates required for the [inequality analysis](https://gitlab.com/ClimateImpactLab/Impacts/inequality) using temperature-limit (GWL) scenarios.

 ## Output Format